xc/dmbasedoc/site.json.md

 Common Settings
 ------------------

 - Host: host name of the site.
 This is useful when multisites using different domains/sub domains.
-Multiple domain can be separated by ;
+Multiple domains can be separated by ;

 - Url: relative url of the site(eg. eng, which is under xxx.com/eng).
 Multiple url can be separated by ;